Data-Driven Product Decisions: A PM's Framework

 The tool doesn’t matter as much as the question you’re asking.
 A PM who asks great questions with a spreadsheet beats a PM with every tool but no framework.

 More on product skills: How to become an AI PM or product roadmap essentials.
-Subscribe for weekly insights.
+For marketing analytics, see growth marketing metrics and A/B testing guide.
+Subscribe.

 Enjoyed this article?